 In practice, this machine used by people who suffer from sleep apnea, enter gently the air through the nose to keep the airway open.
-This is not a final solution but obviously the person who uses it sees reduced the nocturnal groans.
+This is not a final solution but obviously the person who uses it sees reduced the nocturnal noises.

 Other people suggest some simple tricks like lifting slightly the pillow or sleeping on a side.
 It also helps the aerobic exercise, in which you need to breathe hard, as well as practicing yoga and meditation, since these activities enhances breathing.